 b) Due diligence cost

-Facilities typically have a higher due diligence cost than some alternatives, though comparable to banks’ costs.
+ABL due diligence costs, though comparable to banks’ costs, are typically higher than those of some alternatives.
 Note that assets may need to be inspected and appraised by a third party.
-This may require travel to your location.
+This scenario may require travel to your location.

 c) Line monitoring cost

 Lenders typically monitor the collateral regularly.
-This may require outside appraisers and additional site visits.
+This activity may require outside appraisers and additional site visits.

 6. Financing alternatives

-Companies that want only to finance their A/R have two alternatives that provide similar benefits to an ABL but with simpler requirements.
+Companies that want to finance only their A/R have two alternatives that provide similar benefits to an ABL but have simpler requirements.

 a) Ledgered lines of credit

 Some lenders offer ledgered lines of credit, also called sales ledger financing.
 Ledgered lines provide a revolving line secured by your accounts receivable.
-However, they don’t finance other assets.
+However, these lines don’t finance other assets.

-Ledgered lines tend to be easier to use than an ABL, don’t require substantial due diligence, and have simpler covenants.
-However, the tradeoff is they are slightly more expensive than an ABL of similar size.
+Ledgered lines tend to be easier to use than ABLs, don’t require substantial due diligence, and have simpler covenants.
+However, the tradeoff is that they are slightly more expensive than ABLs of similar size.

 b) Factoring